 The live Switch n’ Play show has got underway – a neo-burlesque alt-drag “happening” at a small saloon in Brooklyn.
 After the weirdly sexy and comical introductions and instructions, there is the first act by Pearl Harbor (pronouns: they/them), to which…. truly, words cannot do justice, although I will merely mention that the act includes pulling a string of pearls from inside the body of a cooked chicken, and no nudity whatsoever, but soulful lip-syncing to an aching love song by Radiohead, after which I – viewing this via the documentary film, A Night at Switch n’ Play, feel the impulse to cry and laugh and cheer at the same time, but am too awestruck to make a sound.
 And then “Femmecee” Miss Malice returns to the stage and asks the audience:

 “Have you said goodbye to your former selves yet?
 Have you come to accept that you will be changed by this show?”

 She’s not kidding.
 This show and this film are all about transformation – for the performers and for the audience.
 And that’s art, y’all.
 In case anyone has forgotten, these young switch-n-players are here to remind us: Art Is Transformation.
 Art began with taking a stick to a prehistoric cave wall and transforming it into an imagined world of people and animals.
 And today art continues to transform materials into new objects and people into new personas that in turn stimulate transformation in their viewers.
 That’s what it’s all about.

-I don’t care if it hurts; I want to have control; I want a perfect body; I want a perfect soul… I wish I was special.” – lyrics from “Queer” by Radiohead
+I don’t care if it hurts; I want to have control; I want a perfect body; I want a perfect soul… I wish I was special.” – lyrics from “Creep” by Radiohead

 Click to listen.